 Step 3.
 To see the total size allocated by this database table, please scroll down to the bottom of the screen.
 Under the "Size" column, you will see the whole of the database.

 When you select the next page, the screen will refresh.
-Please scroll down to the bottom to see the next batch of the tables' total size.
+Please scroll down to the bottom to see the total size of the next batch of tables.
 You can continue doing this until you have gone through all the pages.
 Finally, add up all numbers together to get the full size!

-Well, that covers our tutorial on how to check an individual MySQL database's total size.
-We hope that you found this information useful and you can adequately check your database size.
-Of course, our technical team is 24/7 available at your disposal, so if you cannot do so yourself, feel free to open a support ticket and ask them for assistance.
-They will be more than happy to assist you.
+Well, that covers our tutorial on how to check the total size of an individual MySQL database.
+We hope that you found this information useful and that you can adequately check your database size.
+Of course, our technical team is available 24/7, so if you cannot do so yourself, feel free to open a support ticket and ask them for assistance.
+They will be more than happy to help.